schlobac/kr_project2_explanation_by_forgetting/README.md

 # kr_project2_explanation_by_forgetting

-This is a very repository for a very simple code-base for the course Knowledge Representation 2020 of the Master AI.
+This is a repository for a very simple code-base for the course Knowledge Representation 2020 of the Master AI.

 This repository provides a number of (partial) stand-alone versions of established programs (LETHE or the OWL-API) with the sole goal of allowing you to programme and evaluate a forgetting-based explanation tool for Project 2 of the course.